stmilne/icds_docs/docs/running-jobs/slurm-scheduler.md

 # Slurm scheduler

-Roar is a shared system used by many researchers and uses [Slurm](https://slurm.schedmd.com) for scheduling.
-The Slurm scheduler is the cluster's essential resource manager, responsible for fairly and efficiently distributing compute resources (like CPUs, memory, and GPUs) to all users.
-It acts as the system's workload manager, preventing conflicts and ensuring orderly access to the hardware.

-When you submit a job, you specify the resources you need.
-Slurm then performs several key function like job queueing, resource allocation, policy enforcement, execution and monitoring.
+Roar uses [Slurm](https://slurm.schedmd.com) to fairly and efficiently distribute resources (CPUs, memory, and GPUs) among many different compute jobs.

-## Resource directives
+## Slurm directives

-Resource directives are used to specify how a job behaves and the resources to be allocated.
+Slurm directives are used to specify the resources a job needs, such as cores, memory, and execution time.
-Directives can be used to define resources such as cores memory, and time needed.
-But they can also be used to set job options such as email alerts, job dependencies, and more.
+The can also be used to control how a job behaves, with options such as email alerts, job dependencies, and more.

-They are required for all jobs including both [interactive jobs](interactive-jobs.md) and [batch jobs](batch-jobs.md).
+Slurm directives are required for both [interactive jobs](interactive-jobs.md) and [batch jobs](batch-jobs.md).

-Interactive jobs via the [Portal](portal.md) also use resource directives, though they are often specified through the request forms.
+[Portal](portal.md) sessions also use Slurm directives, which are typically specified via the request form that launches the session.

 The most common directives are: